LeetLLM

 Weight decay and clippinglog them with the run, even when disabledstability and evaluation evidence, not inherited habit

 Don't turn 2e-5 or 1e-4 into a rule.
-Record parameterization, trainable-parameter count, sequence length, effective token budget, data snapshot, and evaluation result beside every candidate configuration.
+Record parameterization, trainable-parameter count, sequence length, effective token budget, data snapshot, precision, and evaluation result beside every candidate configuration.

 Effective batch size is also a token budget